 Thanks for checking out the latest edition of Photo Bomb!, your weekly roundup of all movie-related photos and posters floating around the internet.

-A pretty efficient week, so let's get to it.
-Hit the jump for this week's newest content!
+Hit the jump for all of this week's content!

 That's what we're looking at this week.
-Anything in particular stand out to you?
+Anything seem of particular interest to you?